Malcolm Gladwell: Podcast

 Gladwell is host of the podcast Revisionist History, initially produced through Panoply Media and now through Gladwell's own podcast company.
-It began in 2016, and has aired five 10-episode seasons.
+It began in 2016 and has aired seven 10-episode seasons.
 Each episode begins with an inquiry about a person, event, or idea, and proceeds to question the received wisdom about the subject.
 Gladwell was recruited to create a podcast by Jacob Weisberg, editor-in-chief of The Slate Group, which also includes the podcast network Panoply Media.
 In September 2018, Gladwell announced he was co-founding a podcast company, later named Pushkin Industries, with Weisberg.
 About this decision, Gladwell told the Los Angeles Times: "There is a certain kind of whimsy and emotionality that can only be captured on audio."

 He also has a music podcast with Bruce Headlam and Rick Rubin, titled Broken Record where they interview musicians.
 It has two seasons, 2018–2019 and 2020 with a total of 49 episodes.

+The Unusual Suspects with Kenya Barris and Malcom Gladwell, premiered January 30, 2025.
+The podcast features candid interviews with influential figures across a spectrum of disciplines.
+A common thread throughout these interviews are discussions about each subject's path to success.
+Interview subjects have ranged from trailblazing Fortune 500 CEO Ursula Burns to hip hop recording artist and producer Dr. Dre.

 Personal life

 Gladwell is a Christian.
-His family attended Above Bar Church in Southampton, UK, and later Gale Presbyterian in Elmira when they moved to Canada.
+His family attended Above Bar Church in Southampton, U.K., and later Gale Presbyterian in Elmira when they moved to Canada.
 His parents and siblings are part of the Mennonite community in Southwestern Ontario.
 Gladwell wandered away from his Christian roots when he moved to New York, only to rediscover his faith during the writing of David and Goliath and his encounter with Wilma Derksen regarding the death of her child.

 Gladwell was a national class runner and an Ontario High School (Ontario Federation of School Athletic Associations – OFSAA) champion.
 He was among Canada's fastest teenagers at 1500 metres, running 4:14 at the age of 13 and 4:05 when aged 14.
 At university, Gladwell ran 1500 metres in 3:55.
 In 2014, at the age of 51, he ran a 4:54 at the Fifth Avenue Mile.
 At 57 he ran a 5:15 mile.

-He had his first child, a daughter, in 2022.
+His first child, a daughter, was born in 2022.
+In 2024 it was reported that "In a span of five years, he got engaged, had two children, turned 61, and moved from Manhattan to the small town of Hudson, New York."